 If the shingles are in the best shape, they should be lying flat against the surface of the roof.
 Always inspect your shingles after a heavy storm in order to check if something is out of place.
 If you are finding a lot of cracks, buckling or damages, the roof may be in need of repair or a complete overhaul and replacement.
 Look at the gutters and if you notice granules of shingles and downspouts in the guttering, it could be a sign that your roofing is past its use by date and ready for replacement.

 The purpose of the granules is to protect the roofing from the direct effect of sunshine.
 If they start falling off, the roof shingles will bake and begin deteriorating rapidly.
 Granules in the gutter generally indicate that the singles are coming to the end of their lifespan.

-You can also replace your roof depending on your neighbour’s timeline.
-If you live in a development where most of the homes were built around the same time and your neighbours are beginning to replace their roofing, you should also follow suit.
+You can also replace your roof depending on your neighbor’s timeline.
+If you live in a development where most of the homes were built around the same time and your neighbors are beginning to replace their roofing, you should also follow suit.